Hello people; the physical properties of any polymer have a direct impact on its applicability. Let’s take a look at the Tg of plastic materials.

 The most common test method to determine the glass transition temperature of plastics is ASTM E1356.
 The test method assesses the Tg of materials using differential thermal analysis or scanning calorimetry.

-The test methods are only applicable for amorphous and crystalline materials with stable partial amorphous regions that are stable and do through decomposition in the glass transition region.
+The test methods only apply for amorphous and crystalline materials with stable partial amorphous regions that are stable and do through decomposition in the glass transition region.
 For both ways, DTA and DSC, their peaks are related to endothermic and exothermic transitions with thermal input and show phase changes.

 - Regarding DTA, the difference between the sample and referenced material is observed against temperature or time.
 While the rise or fall in temperature of the sample in the particular atmosphere is programmed.